 Upon the completion of this course, you should be able to:

 - Write correctly and clearly in forms and styles appropriate for the communications professions, their audiences and the purposes the writing serves.

 - Critically evaluate your own work and that of others for accuracy and fairness, clarity, appropriate style, punctuation and grammatical correctness.

 - Apply current tools and technologies appropriate for the communications professions.

 - Explore social media and its role in newswriting.

 - Define gender, race, ethnicity, sexual orientation, culture and, as appropriate, other forms of diversity in domestic society in relation to mass communications.

 - Demonstrate professional ethical principles, and work ethically in pursuit of truth, accuracy, fairness and diversity.

 Textbooks and Materials

-Clarissa Crozier, MA ’91, teaches news writing, copy editing and publication design.
-She advised Arapahoe High School’s yearbook, newspaper and video productions that earned All American, Pacemaker and Crown Awards, and served as executive director for the Colorado Student Media Association.
-She holds an MA in administration, supervision and curriculum development from the University of Colorado-Denver, and administrative licensure from the University of Northern Colorado.
-She was honored with the Journalism Education Association Lifetime Achievement Award, Colorado Journalism Teacher of the Year and Emily Gates Achievement Award.
+Clarissa Crozier, MA ’91, teaches news writing and copy editing.
+She advised high school yearbook, newspaper and video productions that earned All American, Pacemaker and Crown Awards and served as executive director for the Colorado Student Media Association.
+She holds an MA in administration, supervision and curriculum development from the University of Colorado-Denver and administrative licensure from the University of Northern Colorado.
+She was recognized with the Journalism Education Association Lifetime Achievement Award, Colorado Journalism Teacher of the Year and Emily Gates Achievement Award.